MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-108.md

 # Customer - Order Detail (report)

-The *Customer - Order Detail* report shows each sales order and the line level breakdown for each customer, including information on unfulfilled shipments, applied line/invoice discounts and outstanding amount.
+The **Customer - Order Detail** report shows each sales order and the line level breakdown for each customer.
+The report includes information about unfulfilled shipments, applied line/invoice discounts, and outstanding amounts.

-Any lines that have a Shipment Date in the past are included in quantity on back order.
+Lines that have a shipment date in the past are included in the quantity on back order.

 ## Use cases